NehaSuthar/Drum_Kit/README.md

 # Drum_Kit
-This a learning project for HTML,CSS and Javascript better understading.
+This a practice project for javascript's event handler concept.
+Webpage allow user to interact using keyboard or mouse event and plays sound based on key pressed.

 https://nehasuthar.github.io/Drum_Kit/